pdsullivan/blog/_posts/2014-12-15-chkbook-update-new-version.markdown

 </div>

 # Moving Forward
 I have allot of cool ideas moving forward, and I have received some really great feedback from users and I will try to work on things based off what people would like to see.
 One thing that I am working on currently is some application settings that will let you customize some of the functionality of that app in some places that might save some time.
-One main thing I am going to try and put into the settings will be the option to lock the app down with a password, so when you open the app it will ask for a password before you can see data.
+Another feature that was suggested by my co-worker Jacob Duncan that I am going to try and put into the settings will be the option to lock the app down with a password, so when you open the app it will ask for a password before you can see data.
 I will also put in a setting to auto clear transactions when they are created because there are some users where this will save them an extra step when creating transactions on accounts.

 Please leave a comment on this post or leave an app review if you have any ideas of ways you would like to see ChkBook improved.
 Thanks!